Getting your Trinity Audio player ready...

 “It’s time to enter your avatars.
 At this time, go ahead and put on your AR glasses.”

-We pushed on a compartment embedded in the table.
-It made a slight popping sound as it unlatched and slowly rolled out with the AR glasses.
-Once we removed the eyewear the compartment closed.
-One by one, we equipped the AR glasses.
+With a tap, the compartment opened with a soft pop, unlatched, and slowly rolled out the AR glasses.
+After we removed the eyewear, the tray silently slid shut.
+One by one, we equipped ourselves.
 The built-in mini speakers in the arms of the glasses hummed with the subtleties of the soundtrack.

-Finally, the GM hit the power button.
+Finally, the GM took us online.
 Both the glasses and table lit up with a beautiful LED glow.
-It gave me chills every time it happened.
+It gave me chills every time.

 Our wildly imaginative avatars twisted into sight as they formed over us.
 Then, proudly hovering in front of us, our party’s coat of arms, showcasing a heraldic dog, rotated in place.